orobertg/focus/README.md

 ### macOS

 **"App can't be opened" security warning**
+- Apps are unsigned (no Apple Developer certificate yet)
+- Solution:
-1. Right-click on Focus.app
+  1. Right-click (or Control-click) on Focus.app
-2. Select "Open"
+  2. Select "Open" from the menu
   3. Click "Open" in the security dialog
   4. Only needed once, future launches work normally

+**System tray icon missing**
+- macOS shows tray icons in the menu bar (top-right)
+- Focus icon should appear automatically
+- If missing, check System Preferences → Dock & Menu Bar

+**Keyboard shortcuts not working**
+- macOS may require accessibility permissions
+- System Preferences → Security & Privacy → Accessibility
+- Add Focus to the allowed apps list

 ---